The City of Leipzig, Germany

 Leipzig is the fastest growing German city

 According to a recent study, Leipzig is the fastest growing city in Germany.
 By 2035, population growth of around 16 percent is expected.
-Potsdam, Dresden, Erfurt, Halle, Magdeburg and Jena can also count on growth.
-At the same time nationwide a stronger city-country gradient is expected.
+Nearby cities such as Potsdam, Dresden, Erfurt, Halle, Magdeburg and Jena can also count on growth.
+At the same time nationwide, a stronger urban-rural gradient is expected.
 Overall, according to the study of the Berlin Institute for Population and Development, Saxony is economically on the fast track.
 DHL, Amazon, Siemens, BMW, Porsche and many IT start-ups are home in Leipzig.

 Under the motto 'strengthening the strengths', emphasis is placed on five high-growth sectors whose basic structures are already sufficiently developed.
 Leipzig's economic strategy is to back promising industries with a bright future.
 The five clusters are